JeremyTallant/web-scraping-challenge/README.md

 * `app.py`: This is the Flask application's main file.
 It defines the server routes that handle requests from the web interface.
 The `/scrape` route triggers the `scrape()` function from `scrape_mars.py` and updates the database with fresh data.
 The root route `/` queries the database and populates the `index.html` template with the Mars data for display.
 * `index.html`: Located within the `templates` folder, this HTML file is the application's front end.
 It is designed to structure and display the scraped data in a user-friendly format.
 The template includes placeholders dynamically filled with data from the MongoDB database when the Flask app renders it.
 * `styles.css`: Situated within the `static` folder, this Cascading Style Sheet (CSS) file is responsible for the styling of the web application.
 It defines the visual appearance of the HTML elements on the webpage, ensuring that the Mars data presentation is engaging and accessible.
+## Implementation
+In the Implementation section of our Mars Exploration Web Application, we meticulously outline the step-by-step process and methodologies employed to bring this project from concept to reality, detailing the integration of data scraping, backend development, and frontend presentation.